-What Glassdoor Tells Customers About Your Brand
+What Glassdoor Ratings Tell Customers About Your Brand

 At one of my recent brand strategy retreats, I asked everyone in the room to raise their hand if they were aware of glassdoor.com.

-Less than half put their hands in the air.
+Less than half lifted their hands.

 For those of you who are unfamiliar, glassdoor.com is one of the fastest growing job and recruiting sites, and it includes a database of millions of company reviews provided by employees.
 For someone looking for a job, glassdoor.com provides insights into what is good, and not so good, about companies s/he may be considering.
 Specifically, employee reviews provide insights into the quality of leadership and the health of a company’s culture.
 For the discerning candidate, a company’s glassdoor ratings will determine whether s/he will submit a resume or accept a job offer.